 \The Modulus of Elasticity of Annealed $\alpha$ -Bronzes.
-Leon Guillet, Jr. (Compt. rend., 1933, 197, 1320-1321).-The kind of elastic deformation imposed on a body is important.
+Léon Guillet, Jr. (Compt. rend., 1933, 197, 1320-1321).-The kind of elastic deformation imposed on a body is important.
 Torsion and bending are heterogeneous deformations.
 On the other hand, if the test-piece is long relative to its cross-sectional area, the stress imposed by tension is the same in all parts of the section, i.e. the deformation is homogeneous; it is, however, relatively very small, and pure tension is difficult to apply.
-Elongations have been measured to the measured to the measured to the measured measured to the section and decreasing loads.
-The values of Young's modulus are tabulated below, and will be seen to diminish as the tim content increases in an approximately linear relationship.
-This agrees perfectly with Chevenard and Portevin's results for the modulus of torsion of certain alloys (brass, cupro-nickel, copper, &c.):
+Elongations have been measured to $\frac{1}{100}$ mm. with a Martens' elasticimeter, loads of about 30 grm./mm. being applied with an Amsler machine with the help of wedges, at constant speed with increasing and decreasing loads.
+The values of Young's modulus are tabulated below, and will be seen to diminish as the tin content increases in an approximately linear relationship.
+This agrees perfectly with Chevenard and Portevin's results for the modulus of torsion of certain alloys (brass, cupro-nickel, copper, &c.);